Travel and Research Grants

-This semester we are offering a Research Resources Grant to supply students with the materials needed to complete research “in” Europe.
+This year we are offering a Research Resources Grant to supply students with the materials needed to complete research “in” Europe.
 This grant will cover

 - Books that are unavailable in the Hesburgh Libraries or with justification are needed physically.